walterfreeman/ast101/staff-manual.md

 ### Exams

-We will have five midterm mini-exams and a final.
+We will have a number (probably five) midterm mini-exams and a final.

 We'll need a few proctors on those days in class to answer student questions (who may be TA's or coaches).
-During the final we'll need everyone or nearly everyone to help proctor.
+During the final we'll need all hands on deck to help proctor.

 ### Paper Grading

 We will be discussing the process of science in our class, and students will write a paper on pseudoscience/science denialism later in the term.
+Earlier in the semester they will write a paper relating timekeeping to motions in the sky.

 You'll be responsible for grading these papers.
-We'll talk about this more as the time comes, but this is coming sometime in April and will be a fair bit of work.
+We'll talk about this more as the time comes.
+Grading these will be a fair bit of work.